 Housing costs in Davie are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Florida.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Davie is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Davie isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Davie are a mix of both white- and blue-collar jobs.
 Overall, Davie is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Davie who work in sales jobs (14.03%), office and administrative support (13.52%), and management occupations (13.07%).

 Also of interest is that Davie has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Davie citizens is very high relative to the national average among all cities (21.84%): 38.04% of adults in Davie have a bachelor's degree or even advanced degree.
+The population of Davie is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.04% of adults in Davie have a bachelor's degree or even advanced degree.

 The per capita income in Davie in 2010 was $34,107, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
 This equates to an annual income of $136,428 for a family of four.
 However, Davie contains both very wealthy and poor people as well.